usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHD_DocumentRecipient_comprehensive/1_Prerequisite_Single_Document_with_Binary/description.md

 **Expected Outcome**: Transaction will succeed with status 200 and the contents will be persisted to the server.

 **Secondary Purpose**: This test also serves as the basis for providing the document responder base address to negative tests that use invalid metadata.
-The base address will be used to perform search queries to confirm invalid metadata or documents were not persisted by the server accidentally.
+In negative tests, the base address will be used to perform search queries to confirm invalid metadata or documents were not persisted by the server accidentally.